Tige Andrews: Career

 His best known roles were Lieutenant Johnny Russo on The Detectives and as Captain Adam Greer on The Mod Squad.
 For the latter role, he received both an Emmy and a Golden Globe award nomination and won a Logie Award.
 Andrews reunited with his fellow Mod Squad cast members for a 1979 made-for-television film, The Return Of Mod Squad; it was their last appearance together.
 After The Mod Squad ended, Andrews continued to make guest appearances on various television series, such as Kojak; Marcus Welby, M.D.; Police Story; CHiPs; and Murder, She Wrote.

 His film career included roles in Onionhead (1958), A Private's Affair (1959), In Enemy Country (1968), The Last Tycoon (1976), and Raid on Entebbe (1977, as Shimon Peres).
 He retired from acting in the early 1990s after having appeared in more than one hundred acting roles onstage, on film and on television.

 In addition to his acting career, Andrews was an accomplished painter and singer.
-His artwork has been shown in Los Angeles art galleries, and some of it was published in the book Actors As Artists by Jim McMullan and Dick Gautier.
+His artwork has been shown in Los Angeles art galleries, and some was published in the book Actors As Artists by Jim McMullan and Dick Gautier.
 He collaborated with Sandy Matlowsky and Sid Kuller on two original songs on his Tiger Records label in Los Angeles, California.
 "The Modfather" and "Keep America Beautiful" were the A and B sides of the vinyl 45 single release.